In a universe where things worked out a bit differently, Ronald Wayne would be a billionaire.

 And the sale will help Wayne, who claims he does not regret his decision to leave Apple, pay his bills.

-Today, Wayne resides in a $150,000 house in Pahrump, Nevada, a scattered, unincorporated town about 16 miles west of Las Vegas.
+Today, Wayne resides in a $150,000 house in Pahrump, Nevada, an unincorporated town 16 miles west of Las Vegas.
 Aged 80, he lives on his Social Security checks and money made selling rare coins and stamps over the Internet.

 I ask if his current finances are healthy.
 “Let me put it to you this way — this auction will really help,” he says.